open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/logs.md

 - Several receivers which parse logs from specific, known sources of log data
-- The filelogreceiver, which reads logs from any file and provides features to parse them from different formats or use a regex
+- The filelogreceiver, which reads logs from any file and provides features to parse them from different formats or use a regular expression
 - Processors like the transformprocessor which lets you parse nested data, flatten nested structures, add/remove/update values, and more
 - Exporters that let you emit log data in a non-OpenTelemetry format